Entanglement and the three-dimensionality of the Bloch ball: Introduction

 In this work we classify all continuously-reversible and locally-tomographic theories for bipartite systems where each subsystem has a state space with the geometry of the Euclidean ball (like the Bloch ball of a quantum binary system but with its dimension not being necessarily equal to three).
 It turns out that in all such theories, with the exception of QT, binary systems do not interact, hence, they cannot be entangled nor violate any Bell inequality.
 These findings push forward the results obtained in~\cite{boxworld}: the toy theory called \lq\lq{}box world\rq\rq{}, which violates all Bell inequalities maximally, does not admit any entangling reversible dynamics.

 The requirement that a state space has the geometry of the Euclidean ball does not look, at first sight, physically motivated.
 However, some axiomatizations of QT derive this fact from physical principles as an initial step~\cite{5RA, Daki, MM, l1}, before obtaining the full structure of QT.
 Also, this fact is a consequence of each of the following proposed principles individually: Information Causality~\cite{IC} (see~\cite{DQT}), Branch Locality~\cite{BLP}, and ``no information gain implies no disturbance"~\cite{Pfister}.
-Therefore, we see the results in this paper as a kind of module which can be used in many derivations of quantum theory: as soon as a physical principle implies that the state space of a system is a Euclidean ball, one can supplement this with Tomographic Locality and Continuous Reversibility, and use our results to get most of the structure of QT.
+Therefore, we see the results in this paper as a kind of module which can be used in many derivations of quantum theory: as soon as a physical principle implies that the state space of a system is a Euclidean ball, one can supplement this with Tomographic Locality and Continuous Reversibility, and use our results to get most of the structure of QT (see~\cite{DQT, 3D}).

-In mathematical language, the Reversibility Axiom is equivalent to the transitivity of the group of reversible dynamics when acting on the set of pure states.
-In other words, the set of pure states is a compact homogenous space~\cite{matrix_groups}, and the state space itself is an orbitope~\cite{orbitope}.
-The formulation of our problem provides new ways to look at these mathematical objects, and opens new questions within the theories of homogenous spaces and orbitopes that are very relevant for the foundations of QT.
+Let us finally stress that, on the mathematical side, we refine the classification of groups that act continuously and transitively on the unit sphere~\cite{Montgomery, Borel}, by providing explicit characterizations of all inequivalent linear actions on the unit sphere that are transitive.
+Also, due to the Reversibility Axiom, the set of pure states is a compact homogenous space~\cite{matrix_groups}, and the full state space is an orbitope~\cite{orbitope}.
+As such, our work provides new ways to look at these mathematical objects, and provokes new questions within the theories of homogenous spaces and orbitopes (Section~\ref{conc}).

+The derivation of the three-dimensionality of the Bloch ball by imposing Tomographic Locality and Continuous Reversibility on the bipartite state space, has also been achieved in~\cite{Daki, MM}.
+There, however, some additional strong assumptions such as the ``Subspace Axiom" were made for this purpose.
+In contrast, it follows from our work that, the existence of interacting dynamics (or equivalently, the existence of entanglement or the violation of Bell inequalities) is the requirement with minimal logical content that has to be imposed in order to single out dimension three.
+This result has been used in~\cite{DQT} to derive the full Hilbert space formalism of QT from postulates having direct physical meaning.
+Also, it has been used in~\cite{3D} to derive the three-dimensionality of physical space from some operational assumptions.